NixOS/nix/src/nix/key-generate-secret.md

 * `ed25519` (libsodium).
 This is the default key type.
 It produces compact keys and signatures, but may not be resistant to attacks using quantum computers.
 * `ml-dsa-44`, `ml-dsa-65`, `ml-dsa-87` (OpenSSL).
 These generate much larger keys and signatures, but are believed to be resistant to quantum attacks.
+* `ecdsa-p384` (OpenSSL).
+ECDSA over the NIST P-384 curve using SHA-384.
+This is a CNSA-approved classical algorithm but is not believed to be resistant to quantum attacks.

 # Format